return42/sphkerneldoc/linux_src_doc/include/drm/drm_mode_config_h.rst

     high-res DP MST screens.

 fb_lock
-    mutex to protect fb state and lists
+    Mutex to protect fb the global \ ``fb_list``\  and \ ``num_fb``\ .

 num_fb
-    number of fbs available
+    Number of entries on \ ``fb_list``\ .

 fb_list
-    list of framebuffers available
+    List of all \ :c:type:`struct drm_framebuffer <drm_framebuffer>`\ .

+connector_list_lock
+    Protects \ ``num_connector``\  and@connector_list.

 num_connector
     Number of connectors on this device.
+Protected by@connector_list_lock.

 connector_ida
     ID allocator for connector indices.

 connector_list

-    List of connector objects.
+    List of connector objects linked with \ :c:type:`drm_connector.head <drm_connector>`\ .
+Protected
+    by \ ``connector_list_lock``\ .
+Only use \ :c:func:`drm_for_each_connector_iter`\  and
+    \ :c:type:`struct drm_connector_list_iter <drm_connector_list_iter>`\  to walk this list.

 num_encoder

-    number of encoders on this device
+    Number of encoders on this device.
+This is invariant over the lifetime of a device and hence doesn't need any locks.

 encoder_list

-    list of encoder objects
+    List of encoder objects linked with \ :c:type:`drm_encoder.head <drm_encoder>`\ .
+This is
+    invariant over the lifetime of a device and hence doesn't need any locks.

 num_overlay_plane

-    number of overlay planes on this device
+    Number of overlay planes on this device, excluding primary and cursor planes.

+    Track number of overlay planes separately from number of total planes.
+By default we only advertise overlay planes to userspace; if userspace sets the "universal plane" capability bit, we'll go ahead and expose all planes.
+This is invariant over the lifetime of a device and hence doesn't need any locks.

 num_total_plane

-    number of universal (i.e. with primary/curso) planes on this device
+    Number of universal (i.e. with primary/curso) planes on this device.
+    This is invariant over the lifetime of a device and hence doesn't need any locks.

 plane_list

-    list of plane objects
+    List of plane objects linked with \ :c:type:`drm_plane.head <drm_plane>`\ .
+This is invariant
+    over the lifetime of a device and hence doesn't need any locks.

 num_crtc

-    number of CRTCs on this device
+    Number of CRTCs on this device linked with \ :c:type:`drm_crtc.head <drm_crtc>`\ .
+This is invariant over the lifetime of a device and hence doesn't need any locks.

 crtc_list

-    list of CRTC objects
+    List of CRTC objects linked with \ :c:type:`drm_crtc.head <drm_crtc>`\ .
+This is invariant
+    over the lifetime of a device and hence doesn't need any locks.

 property_list

-    list of property objects
+    List of property type objects linked with \ :c:type:`drm_property.head <drm_property>`\ .
+This is
+    invariant over the lifetime of a device and hence doesn't need any locks.

 min_width
     minimum pixel width on this device